 POS: This checkbox allows the group to use Touch POS, Windows POS, and iPhone / iPad POS apps.

 Other apps: This covers a wide variety of plug-ins or applications, mostly those provided by ERPLY or its partners.
 If “Erply back office” access is enabled, you will most likely need “Other apps”, too.
 Therefore, as a rule of thumb, we recommend keeping it enabled.

 - “Product pictures” module on the product card

 - New import wizard plug-in (beta)

-API: This check box allows user group to make API calls.
+API: This checkbox allows a user group to make API calls.
 This setting may be needed for all user groups in case your ERPLY account has some custom-developed modules, plug-ins or integrations.
-(Users may have to log into the custom module with their credentials, and the module in turn must have API access, to communicate with ERPLY).
+(Users may have to log into the custom module with their credentials, and the module, in turn, must have API access, to communicate with ERPLY).

 Some recommended use cases:

 - Retail: If cashiers do not need back office access, you may leave only “POS” enabled and disable others.
 Clicking the “Inventory” button in Touch POS, for example, will then display an “Access Denied” error message.

 - Developers/subcontractors: if they do not need back office access (ie. they are building some modules that work wholly separately from Erply, or are integrating a webshop), you may leave only “API” enabled and disable others.